atomicateam/atomica/DOCKERREADME.md

 ~~~
 /etc/init.d/redis-server stop
 ~~~
-You can start it again with
+You can start it again later with
 ~~~
-/etc/init.d/redis-server stop
+/etc/init.d/redis-server start
 ~~~

 Navigate to the atomica directory